sannti/qa-challenge-workerbase/readme.md

 - Create missing Page Object Classes
 - Save authentication to avoid multiple log in
 - Parametrize project ID.
+- Create enums for constant values like recipientType, assigmentType or workinstructions
+- Create functions to randomise fields (like title, description, etc.)

 ## Author